 MacMillan Coffee Mornings are the charity’s biggest fundraising events, raising money to support the 2 million people living with cancer in the UK.
 In 2012, 115,000 people signed up to host their own, and in doing so raised over £15million.
 Over the years, TWI has hosted and attended several MacMillan coffee mornings, keen to support one of the UK’s most caring cancer charities.

 In 2011, we worked with ORB (Organisation for Responsible Business) to help them encourage small and medium enterprises to pay attention to their CSR.
 With an ORB membership, small companies were able to announce their social and environmental consciousness to their customers and clients, without having to shell out for ISO accreditation.

 We are proud to have worked with Dancing Giraffe, an Essex-based disability access charity, including promoting not only the UK’s but also the world’s largest event for IDPwD, International Day for People with Disabilities, which took place at Anglia Ruskin Chelmsford on December 1, 2012.

-Our new client Colbea is a not-for-profit organisation dedicated to offering business start-up help in Essex, providing flexible, serviced office space and business training and advice to the region’s most enterprising minds.
-We are very excited to begin work with Colbea in the New Year, promoting their services and potentially even offering business workshops ourselves!
+We are proud to work with Colbea, a not-for-profit organisation dedicated to offering business start-up help in Essex, providing flexible, serviced office space and business training and advice to the region’s most enterprising minds.
+We work hard to promoting their services and often work alongside Colbea delivering business workshops ourselves!